dlodola/public/docs/_posts/2021-04-12-Draft-test.md

 5. Similarly, we can use Equation (7) to determine the Simple Kriging variance.

+Figure 1 attempts to give a visual representation of lines 1-4, with an emphasis on array manipulations and broadcasting.

 {% include image.html file="posts/article-2/figure-1.png"
 alt="Figure 1" number="1" link="true" caption="Schematic representation of kriging algorithm.
 Bold outlines illustrate how broadcasting is applied." %}